TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 In the discussion below, we'll assume mean-squared error and exactly one data point.
 Both of these assumptions are straightforward to remove.

-Some assumptions/prerequisites/notes before we start:
+Some other assumptions/prerequisites/notes before we start:

 * You'll need some familiarity with matrices and matrix multiplication as well as differentiation from calculus (but no integration at all).
-* Ideally, get a few sheets of paper, a pen and a quiet space and work through the calculations as you go alone.
-Writing something out cements the material exponentially more than just reading it.
+* Ideally, get a few sheets of paper, a pen and a quiet space and work through the calculations as you go along.
+Writing something out cements the material far more than just reading it.
 * Unfortunately I don't know how to show the details without mathematics.
 Please don't be turned off by unusual symbols - they are just strokes on a piece of paper or pixels on a screen.
+There is often a debate about the importance of mathematical content in machine learning and deep learning.
+While it is true that one doesn't need to know the mathematical details to apply many of these techniques (at least at a basic level) and that many papers use mathematics to obscure instead of illuminate concepts, mathematics gives a precise and beautiful understanding of what these algorithms are doing.
+It is still our most direct probe into complex systems and most of all, it is fun.
 * What you'll hopefully take away is that after all the fog clears, the simple act of calculating derivatives for this problem results in simple, iterative equations that let us train neural networks very efficiently.

 ## Backpropagation I - linear activations